 And I saw Avengers Infinity War 3 times in May.
 Not necessarily because I loved it THAT MUCH but because my nephews couldn’t all go with me at once so… multiple viewings.
 And, you know, it was still fun the third time.

 Then I flew to Toronto to start my new job.
-I am not actually working in Toronto – the company has offices across North America but the people I needed to talk to were in the Toronto office. yay awesome new job!
+I am not actually working in Toronto – the company has offices across North America but the people I needed to talk to were in the Toronto office. yay awesome new job with the time freedom I’d been working toward for years!

 I set a goal for the summer to finish all the series that I’d started before all the books were published, which are now finished.
 Ok, maybe not all but at least the ones I marginally liked.
 I started with rereading The Darkest Minds in preparation for the movie (which I actually watched on a plane in like Dec).